 - When sleeping or resting, inclined positions (ie: reclining chair) and a pillow under the forearm for support may provide better comfort. - Do not engage in activities which increase pain/swelling.

-Unless otherwise instructed the arm should remain in the sling at all times. - Avoid long periods of sitting or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable
+- The sling should be worn for 1-2 days, then as needed for comfort unless directed otherwise. - Avoid long periods of sitting or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable